alan-turing-institute/network-comparison/README.md

 ### Installing package and core dependencies needed to use it
 Core dependencies are listed in the `Imports` section of the package `DEPENDENDCIES` file and will be automatically installed when installing / updating the package using `devtools` as described below.
-Note that this does not build the package documentation.

 Install the latest package from GitHub using:
   - `devtools::install_github("alan-turing-institute/network-comparison")`